Table of contents

 Many retailers focus on cash-only transactions due to concerns around high fees and costly contracts.
-The average cost of cash in a cash-only transaction can range from 4-15 percent over retail segments, but some of the top contributing factors include the opening and rebuilding of cash drawers, as well as back-office and banking charges.
+According to the NFIB, small business owners associate costs from accepting credit cards in the top 50 problems they are faced with.
+The average cost of cash in a cash-only transaction can range from 4-15% over retail segments, but some of the top contributing factors include the opening and rebuilding of cash drawers, as well as back office and banking charges.

 Cost of An Average Transaction

 |Average Cost||9.1% of cash received||3.5% + 15¢ or less per payment|

 On average, processing EMV transactions take about 2 seconds, speeding up the time it takes for customers to not only make purchases but to move through the line.
 As states slowly reopen during COVID-19, business owners are taking measures to mitigate any sanitation risks that come with cash and credit transactions by employing touch-free and card-not-present transaction methods.